BookBeat/MockingKit/Sources/MockingKit/MockingKit.docc/MockingKit.md

 pod MockingKit
 ```

-You can also clone the repository and build the library locally.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+MockingKit supports `iOS 13`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.